Generalizing GNNs with Tokenized Mixture of Experts: Experiments

 \textbf{Baselines.} We compare STEM-GNN with various baselines from three families: (i) supervised baselines: Linear, GCN~\cite{kipf2016semi}, GAT~\cite{velickovic2017graph}, and GIN~\cite{xu2018powerful}; (ii) self/weakly-supervised pretraining and foundation methods: DGI~\cite{velivckovic2018deep}, BGRL~\cite{thakoor2021large}, GraphMAE~\cite{hou2022graphmae}, GIANT~\cite{chien2021node}, and GFT~\cite{wang2024gft}; (iii) OOD- and robustness-oriented methods: CaNet ~\cite{wu2024graph}, GraphMETRO~\cite{wu2024graphmetro}, MARIO~\cite{zhu2024mario}, and TFEGNN~\cite{duan2024unifying}.

-\textbf{Implementation Details.} Across all experiments, models are trained on clean graphs and evaluated under frozen deployment, with no test-time updates or adaptation.
-For baselines, we follow the authors’ recommended setup (official code when available) and run all methods under a matched protocol (details in Appendix~\ref{sec:appendix_experiments}); we then evaluate models under three conditions: \textit{(i)} clean performance on the corresponding test split, \textit{(ii)} stability under inference-time perturbations (feature masking and edge deletion at varying levels), and \textit{(iii)} generalization under distribution shifts defined by held-out OOD tail splits (degree- and homophily-based).
-Results are averaged over 10 random seeds to reduce randomness impact.
+\textbf{Evaluation Protocol.} Across all experiments, models are trained on clean graphs and evaluated under frozen deployment, with no test-time updates or adaptation.
+For baselines, we follow the authors' recommended setup (official code when available) and run all methods under a matched protocol.
+Clean evaluation spans all benchmarks; node-level frozen-deployment studies additionally evaluate stability, OOD generalization, and tri-objective balance. \emph{(i) Clean.} \textit{Fit} is clean test accuracy on the corresponding standard or ID-test split. \emph{(ii) Stability.} Inference-time perturbations apply independent Bernoulli feature masking (masked entries zeroed) and undirected-edge deletion on evaluation nodes. \emph{(iii) OOD generalization.} Distribution shifts sort nodes by undirected degree or by mean cosine similarity to one-hop neighbors; the bottom/top $15\%$ buckets are OOD-low/OOD-high, the remaining valid nodes form ID with class-stratified train/val/test splits, and \textit{OOD-worst} is the minimum accuracy across OOD buckets. \emph{(iv) Tri-objective.} For the more granular tri-objective evaluation, nodes are sorted by feature-homophily score (mean one-hop feature cosine similarity) into three OOD buckets---bottom $10\%$ (OOD3), $10$--$20\%$ (OOD2), and $20$--$30\%$ (OOD1)---with the mid-range $30$--$80\%$ as ID (the top $20\%$ is held out); for each run, ID is re-split with class stratification, and \textit{Perturb-mean} averages ID-test accuracy under feature masking at rates $\alpha\in\{0.2,0.4,0.6,0.8\}$.
+Results are averaged over $10$ random seeds unless otherwise specified.